Clinton Sparks: 2011–2014: New focus as recording artist and ICONoclast

 In 2011, he released the single "Sucks to be You" featuring JoJo and LMFAO, started a new weekly residency ("My Awesome Party") at the Moon nightclub in the Palms Casino Resort, and released a new series of mixtapes entitled, My Awesome Mixtape, which featured an introduction from Samuel L. Jackson.
 He also signed a record deal with Interscope Records and changed the name of his syndicated radio show to My Awesome Radio Show.
 At the grand opening of his "Awesome Party," Sparks made his entrance by being lowered from a helicopter through the retractable roof of the hotel onto his DJ set.
 In 2012, he began working on an album with his band, UGHmerica.
 He also released the song "Watch You" featuring Pitbull on the Strictly Rhythm record label.
 He received his first Grammy nomination for his production work on Lady Gaga's "Bloody Mary" which appeared on the album, Born This Way.

 In 2013, he filmed a music video for his song "Boston Bass" (a bootleg remix of the Dropkick Murphys song, "I'm Shipping Up to Boston") at a Dorchester boxing club.
 In May of that year, he also released the single, "Gold Rush," featuring 2 Chainz, Macklemore, and D. A. Wallach.
 The song was accompanied by two videos: an actual video featuring the artists and a spoof "1849 Edition" featuring actors Nick Swardson and Simon Rex.
 It was the first song he had released after signing to Photo Finish/Island Def Jam.
 Later that year, he was featured with Teddy Riley on the Bad Rabbits song, "Dance With You," and released another original song, "Turnt Up" featuring RiFF RAFF, 2 Chainz, and Waka Flocka Flame.

 In March 2014, he launched a new monthly event called "The Greatest Party On Earth" at the 1 OAK Nightclub in The Mirage.
 In early 2014, he released the song "Stay With You Tonight" again featuring RiFF RAFF and Lil Debbie.
 He followed that up with releases of "Shut Up and Go" and "Geronimo" featuring Sage the Gemini, T-Pain, and Ty Dolla Sign before releasing his debut major label EP, ICONoclast, on September 9, 2014.
 He also went on a mini-tour in support of the album.
 The EP featured six songs, including the aforementioned "Gold Rush" and "Geronimo" along with "UV Love" featuring T.I.
-During this time, Sparks also served as the Head of Entertainment for the online custom slide retailer, Islide.
+During this time, Sparks also was the Head of Entertainment for the online custom slide retailer, Islide.